Information isn't just a part of the community. It IS the community.

 We are living through a quiet redefinition of what it means to belong somewhere.
 The town square has moved.
 The water cooler conversation has migrated to Slack threads, Twitter spaces, and Discord servers that never sleep.

-What I find fascinating is how much of this is shaped by design — by the decisions we make about information architecture, notification patterns, and feed algorithms.
+What I find fascinating is how much of this is shaped by design: the decisions we make about information architecture, notification patterns, and feed algorithms.
 These aren't neutral choices.
 They are choices about community.

 The Infrastructure of Belonging